mo7903/Interpolate/README.md

 5. Everett Interpolation

 The plots are generated using the Bokeh library and are displayed on a results page.
 Clicking on a plot will open a new tab displaying the plot in more detail.

+## Additional Projects

+### 3D Spline Graphics
+This project builds on the spline interpolation techniques used in the Interpolation Plotter to create 3D graphics.
+The goal is to create smooth and realistic animations of 3D objects.
+The cubic spline interpolation method is used to create smooth curves and surfaces.

+### Network Traffic Data Interpolation
+This project demonstrates how spline interpolation can be used to fill in missing data in network traffic.
+The data is first smoothed using a moving average filter and then a cubic spline is fit to the smoothed data.
+The interpolated data is then plotted to visualize the original and interpolated data.
+This can improve the accuracy of prediction techniques that rely on network traffic data.